Bluetick Coonhound

 Bluetick Coonhound Temperament

 These hunting dogs are scent hounds, meaning they hunt by smell.
-They have a strong prey drive, and it tends to kick into high gear when they encounter smaller animals, such as squirrels or other backyard creatures.
-This is part of why training them is so important, although you’ll never completely train them out of the desire to chase.
-But, since Bluetick Coonhounds also have intelligence to spare and are determined pups often described as “craving a job” (they’ll love to grab your slippers or the morning paper), they enjoy the work.
-Because they’re so smart and a bit independent (those hunting instincts at play), they may be more difficult to train than, say, an Australian Shepherd.
-They need a confident and patient leader who understands the unique needs of this hunting dog and can bring out the best in this pup.
+They have a strong prey drive, which tends to kick into high gear around smaller animals, such as squirrels and other backyard creatures.
+So training is essential.
+Although, you’ll never completely train out their desire to chase.
+But, since Bluetick Coonhounds also have intelligence to spare and are determined canines often described as “craving a job” (they’ll love to grab your slippers or the morning paper), they enjoy the work.

 How to Care for a Bluetick Coonhound